HyVIC: A Metric-Driven Spatio-Spectral Hyperspectral Image Compression Architecture Based on Variational Autoencoders: Experimental Results

-In order to emphasize the strengths and limitations of the proposed model in terms of reconstruction fidelity and compression efficiency, the distribution of \ac{psnr} and \ac{cr} values across the HySpecNet-11k test set (easy split) is visualized in \autoref{fig:hist}.
-For this experiment, the Lagrange multiplier $\lambda$ is set to \num{1e-4}, as the corresponding operating point on the \ac{rd} curve provides a balanced trade-off between reconstruction quality and compression efficiency, enabling a representative assessment of the model's overall behavior.
-The distribution of the \ac{psnr} values in (\subref{fig:hist-psnrs}) is concentrated around the mean of \SI{50.31}{\decibel} with a standard deviation of \SI{2.08}{\decibel}, closely following a Gaussian distribution.
+The distribution of the imagewise \acp{psnr} in \autoref{fig:hist} (\subref{fig:hist-psnrs}) is concentrated around the mean of \SI{50.31}{\decibel} with a standard deviation of \SI{2.08}{\decibel}, closely following a Gaussian distribution.
 This result underscores the robust generalization capabilities of the proposed model across diverse land cover types, enabling consistent high-fidelity reconstructions.
 As shown in the figure, the \ac{hsi} with the lowest \ac{psnr} of \SI{43.41}{\decibel} predominantly contains clouds and exhibits high spectral and spatial variations due to the presence of multiple land cover types.
 This complex scene poses significant challenges for the proposed model, as clouds are also underrepresented in the dataset.
 In contrast to that, the highest \ac{psnr} of \SI{60.29}{\decibel} is obtained for a homogeneous scene containing only water, which exhibits low spectral and spatial variations, making it considerably less challenging to compress and accurately reconstruct.